nicokossacoff/NBA-Database/README.md

 # NBA-Database
-This is a MySQL database with data about NBA players.
+This is a MySQL database with NBA players data.